What is an H-1B Expert Opinion Letter?

 USCIS, Form I-129 Quarterly reports (FY 2015-2020 Q2)

 An H-1B Expert Opinion Letter from ProfVal can help USCIS agents ascertain: i) whether your position meets specialty occupation requirements (an H-1B is a specialty occupation visa) and ii) whether or how you or your candidate’s credentials meet the criteria for the position offered.
-ProfVal’s expert opinion letters will include an in-depth expert analysis completed and signed by an expert within the candidate’s discipline.
+ProfVal’s expert opinion letters will include an in-depth expert analysis completed and signed by a distinguished expert within the candidate’s discipline, typically a professor affiliated with an accredited public or private nonprofit U.S. college or university.

 An H-1B expert opinion letter from ProfVal can thus help a USCIS agent understand your case and may reduce the probability of an Request for Information (RFE), rejection letter after an RFE, or other delays.

-What kind of H-1B Expert Opinion Letter do I need?
+What type of H-1B Expert Opinion Letter do I need?

 It needs to discuss the position only